iamsamwen/strapi-plugin-pfapi/README.md

 |cached total request time	|343	|273	|273
 |nocache total request time	|955	|922	|927

+*number are in milliseconds*

 ![test results](https://github.com/iamsamwen/strapi-plugin-pfapi/blob/main/images/screen-shot4.png)

 We can see pfapi plugin improves the api response time to 100 times faster.
-For detail, please read pfapi-tester section at bottom.
+For detail, please read <a href="https://github.com/iamsamwen/pfapi-tester">pfapi-tester</a> and the section at bottom.

 ## how to install